What is Incident Response?

 Possess Up-to-Date Threat Intelligence Capabilities

 Threat intelligence capabilities help an organization understand the kinds of threats it should be prepared to respond to.
 Threat intelligence should integrate seamlessly into endpoint protection and use automated incident investigations to speed breach response.
-Automation enables a more comprehensive analysis of threats in just minutes, not hours, so an organization can outpace adversaries with smarter responses.
+Automation enables a more comprehensive analysis of threats in just minutes, not hours, so an organization can outpace advanced persistent threats (APTs) with smarter responses.

 Without a thorough IR plan, or a properly trained team to execute it, mistakes can be made all too easily.
 Discover the 5 Most Common Mistakes to Avoid in Cyber Incident Response